retrocolours/nodejs-practice/README.md

 ## Project Overview

-This is a Node.js-based project that includes a server (`server.js`) and dependencies managed via `package.json`.
-It is handling project-related data stored in `projects.json`.
+This project is a refactored portfolio website built with Node.js following the Model-View-Controller (MVC) architecture.
+The project was transitioned from using a JSON file to a MongoDB Atlas database, using Mongoose as the ODM.

 ## Installation

 To set up the project locally, follow these steps:

 1. **Clone the repository** (if applicable):

    ```
    git clone <repository-url>
    cd Assignment1